How We Protect New Jersey's Consumers from Fruad

 Remedies and Objectives

 The New Jersey CFA provides not only for the equitable and legal remedies available against violators, but also treble damages, costs associated with the suit, and reasonable attorney’s fees.
 Thus, there are three main objectives of the CFA:

 - Compensate the victim for his or her actual loss;

 - Punish the wrongdoer through an award of treble damages, thus serving as a deterrent; and

 - Attract competent counsel to counteract unlawful conduct and fraud by providing incentive for an attorney to take a case involving a minor loss to the individual consumer.

-Paul M. da Costa and his associates at Snyder Sarno D'Aniello Maceri & da Costa LLC are dedicated to providing high quality representation and ensuring your rights are defended.
+Paul M. da Costa and his team at Snyder Sarno D'Aniello Maceri & da Costa LLC are dedicated to providing high quality representation and ensuring your rights are defended.
 Mr. da Costa will fight to achieve full compensation for victims of consumer fraud and will aggressively pursue additional damages.
 Contact our office today to set up a consultation and discuss your case with an experienced professional.

 If You Have a Case, Give Us A Call Today!973-274-5200